Senkosal2/NotificationChannelParser/README.md

 * Show message, not only channel received
 * Input validation to only accept as format: [channel] message
 * Prompt for invalid input
+* Recommend for re-enter when no channel receieved